 The Turning Point Academy is designed for students who have committed serious infractions of the Code of Student Conduct.
 Course offerings and programs at Turning Point Academy are not as inclusive as those in students' home schools.
 Staff works with students, their families and the student's home school to develop a personal behavior plan and curriculum to be implemented during the assignment to Turning Point Academy.
 Students are assigned to Turning Point Academy for a determined period of time or until they meet stated goals and then return to the home school.
+Transportation will be provided when a bus route is established after the student begins attending the program.

-Turning Point Mastery Evening Program
+Turning Point Graduation Program

-The Turning Point Mastery Evening Program is designed for students in grades nine-12 who are age inappropriate at their current grade placement.
+The Turning Point Graduation Program is designed for students in grades nine through 12 who are age inappropriate at their current grade placement.
 Course offerings and programs at Turning Point are not as inclusive as those in students' home schools.
-This program provides opportunities for students to complete required courses for promotion/ graduation at a faster pace than available in the traditional setting.
+This program provides opportunities for students to complete required courses for promotion/graduation at a faster pace than available in the traditional setting.